-The Manager, External Affairs is responsible for cultivation and stewardship of relationships with funding partners, with the primary focus of increasing revenue and donor retention through relationship fundraising and stewardship.
-The Manager will focus on deepening engagement and increasing support mostly from individual, foundation, and institutional partners.
-A large percentage of the Manager’s time will be spent cultivating and stewarding relationships with individual donors, including major donors, and foundations.
-In addition, the Manager will also be responsible for some content creation, marketing and communications tasks, event support, data entry, donor CRM database support, and other development-related tasks as assigned.
+The Manager, External Affairs will play a key role on the Chicago Cares’ External Affairs team, helping to strategically cultivate and steward stakeholders and donors to deepen engagement and increase support.
+The Manager, External Affairs is responsible for cultivation and stewardship of relationships with various donors, with the primary focus on corporate donors and foundations.
+The Manager will focus on personal contact with current and prospective donors, conducting extensive e-mail, phone, and in-person communication to deepen engagement and increase support.
+A large percentage of the Manager’s time will be spent interacting with current donors and assisting with prospecting.
+In addition, the Manager will also be responsible for data entry, donor CRM database support, event support, and other development tasks as assigned.

 Essential Duties & Responsibilities

 Donor Cultivation, Solicitation, and Stewardship